Read Our Blogs

 Randy Smith (C) with former Virginia State Parks ranger Rachel Toward (L) and Hungry Mother Chief Ranger of Visitor Experience Tanya Hall

 The event will be a very full weekend of bird-related events that will appeal to seasoned birders, new birders, kids and adults.
-And there will be an opportunity to pay tribute to Randy with a ceremony on Saturday (May 4, 2024) where a bench and tree will be installed in his memory near the viewing pond on the backside of Hungry Mother State Park, one of Randy’s favorite places to bird.
+During the inaugural event in May of 2024, the park paid tribute to Randy with a ceremony where a bench and tree was installed in his memory near the viewing pond on the backside of Hungry Mother State Park, one of Randy’s favorite places to bird.

 Mark your calendars now for this big, bold bird celebration!